What is the expected behavior for chat sessions to time out? When do idle conversations time out? Why can't I end a chat in messaging?

 Contrary to live chat, a session is not a customer-facing concept in messaging.
 The visitor does not have the ability to end a chat.
 Instead, conversations go through active and inactive states.

-- Active is when the end user and agents have exchanged messages in the last ten minutes.
+- A messaging conversation is Active is when the end user and agents have exchanged messages in the last ten minutes.
 This has implications for the workload of the agent.